Set-Direct Factorizations of Groups

 \begin{definition} Let $G$ be a group, and let $X$ and $Y$ be two non-empty subsets of $G$.
 We shall say that the setwise product $XY$ is direct, and denote this fact by writing $X\times Y$ for the set $XY$, if both $X$ and $Y$ are normal in $G$, and if every $g\in XY$ has a unique representation $g=xy$ with $x\in X$ and $y\in Y$. \end{definition}

 We shall say that the group $G$ has a \textit{set-direct factorization} ( \textit{decomposition}) or is a \textit{set-direct product}, if $G=X\times Y$ for some $X,Y\subseteq G$.
 A set-direct factorization of $G$ will be called non-trivial, if and only if none of $X$ or $Y$ is a singleton consisting of a central element (whereby the second factor must be $G$).
 Furthermore, following \cite[p.5]{SzaboSandsBook2009}, we shall say that a subset $X$ of a group $G$ is \textit{normalized} if $1_{G}\in X$, and that the set-direct factorization $G=X\times Y$ is \textit{normalized} if both $X$ and $Y$ are normalized.
 We shall show (Remark \ref{Rem_Normalization}) that $Z\left( G\right) \times Z\left( G\right) $ acts on the set of all direct factorizations of $G$ and that each orbit of this action contains at least one normalized factorization.

 Our main result is a necessary and sufficient condition for a group $G$ and an unordered pair $X,Y$ of normal subsets of $G$ to satisfy $G=X\times Y$.
 This condition involves a certain central subgroup $Z$ of $G$, and a family of set-direct factorizations of $Z$.
-Recall (see Section \ref {Subsect_CentralProducts}) that a group $G$ is a central product of two normal subgroups $M$ and $N$ if $G=MN$, and $M$ and $N$ centralize each other.
+Recall (see Section \ref {Subsect_CentralProducts}) that a group $G$ is a central product of two subgroups $M$ and $N$ if $G=MN$, and $M$ and $N$ centralize each other.
 In this case $M$ and $N$ are normal in $G$ and $Z:=M\cap N$ is central in $G$.
-In this case we write $G=M\circ _{Z}N$.
+We write $G=M\circ _{Z}N$.

 \begin{theorem} Let $G$ be a group and let $X,Y$ be normal subsets of $G$.
 Set $M=\left\langle X\right\rangle $, $N=\left\langle Y\right\rangle $, $Z:=M\cap N$.
 For every $m\in M$ set $X_{m}:=\left( m^{-1}X\right) \cap Z$ and for every $n\in N$ set $Y_{n}:=\left( n^{-1}Y\right) \cap Z$.
 Then $G=X\times Y$ if and only if the following two conditions are met.